MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 The Virtual appointments app provides a central hub for all your virtual appointment needs in Microsoft Teams.
 The app brings a cohesive schedule management experience to Teams, integrating virtual appointments from the [Bookings app](https://support.microsoft.com/office/what-is-bookings-42d4e852-8e99-4d8f-9b70-d7fc93973cb5), analytics, and management options, all in one place.

-You can view and manage virtual appointments from Bookings, Teams, and Outlook, view reports to gain insight into virtual appointment activity, get real-time status updates in a queue view, send appointment reminders, and configure calendar and staff settings.
+You can view and manage virtual appointments from Bookings, Teams, and Outlook, view reports to gain insight into virtual appointment activity, get real-time status updates in a queue view, send appointment reminders, and configure calendar, staff, and booking page settings.

 ## Overview of the Virtual appointments app